samergul/EmployeeMangementSystem/What-is-Dependency-Injection?.md

 To be more precise about the pattern names:
 * A "pure" Service Locator class will not allow you to register additional types,
-* while the Container pattern allows you to change the type registrations.
+* while the Container pattern allows you to change the type registrations (on top of allowing you to resolve your services).

+Thus, a service locator will always depend on an application container which was configured during an initial bootstrapping phase.